Gilbert Blythe: Series overview

 Gilbert's feelings for Anne become increasingly apparent during their first year of college, while Anne becomes uncomfortable around him because she believes her feelings for Gilbert are entirely platonic as he does not match her idealized notion of true love, which requires a dark, proud, melancholy and over-romanticized hero.
-However, Anne's jealousy of Gilbert's other potential love interests, her moments of physical attraction for him, and her deep respect and devotion to their friendship suggest that she may be falling in love with him without realizing it.
+However, Anne's jealousy of Gilbert's other potential love interests, her moments of physical attraction to him, and her deep respect and devotion to their friendship suggest that she may be falling in love with him without realizing it.

 In their second year of college, Gilbert proposes but Anne refuses him, saying she doesn't care for him "in that way" and that she only wants to be his friend.
-Disappointed, Gilbert reveals that "your friendship can't satisfy me, Anne.
+Disappointed, Gilbert states that "your friendship can't satisfy me, Anne.
 I want your love -- and you tell me I can never have that".
-Their relationship becomes awkward, especially after Anne meets and is courted by fellow Redmond student Roy Gardner, a man who at first seems to personify her "ideal", although Anne secretly admits to herself that Roy lacks certain qualities and that she and Roy do not share a mutual sense of humor.
+Their relationship becomes awkward, especially after Anne meets and is courted by fellow Redmond student Roy Gardner, a man who at first seems to personify her "ideal," although Anne secretly admits to herself that Roy lacks certain qualities and that she and Roy do not share a sense of humor.
 Gilbert seems to concede defeat and Anne believes that he has become involved with another student, Christine Stuart, who is later revealed to be only a friend.
 Instead, he focuses his attention on obtaining the Cooper Prize, a prestigious scholarship that will allow him to attend medical school.

 Not long after graduation, Gilbert contracts typhoid fever as a result of physically exhausting himself during school.
-Anne, who has recently refused a proposal of marriage from Roy Gardner after realizing during his proposal that she does not love Roy, is shocked to learn that Gilbert may die.
-She realizes that she loves and has always loved him; that "she belonged to him and he to her", and recognizes at last that she mistook her "bond" to Gilbert for strong friendship instead of love, while her relationship with Roy was merely "flattered fancy."
-Gilbert also admits that he never loved Christine Stuart; she was already engaged and he had been ordered to look after her while she was at college.
+Anne, who has recently refused a proposal of marriage from Roy Gardner after realizing that she does not love him, is shocked to learn that Gilbert may die.
+She realizes that she loves and has always loved him; that "she belonged to him and he to her," and recognizes at last that she mistook her "bond" to Gilbert for strong friendship instead of love, while her relationship with Roy was merely "flattered fancy."
+Gilbert also admits that he never loved Christine Stuart; she was already engaged and he had been asked to look after her while she was at college.